Hypermarket: Europe

 After the successes of super- and hyper-markets and amid fears that smaller stores would be forced out of business, France enacted laws that made it more difficult to build hypermarkets and also restricted the amount of economic leverage that hypermarket chains can impose upon their suppliers (the Loi Galland).

 Japan

-The predecessor to Ito Yokado was founded in 1920 selling western goods, went public in 1957, and switched to that name in 1965.
+The predecessor to Ito-Yokado was founded in 1920 selling western goods, went public in 1957, and switched to that name in 1965.
 Seibu Department Stores was founded in 1956, and opened up its grocery chain Seiyu Group in 1963.
 Isao Nakauchi founded the first Daiei in Kobe in 1957, selling clothing, electronics, furniture and groceries all in one store.
-Jusco was created in 1970, and eventually became known as ÆON.
+Jusco was created in 1970, and eventually became known as Aeon.